darqos/darqos/doc/distribution.md

     * System scripts, or other Unix programs needed to support the operation of the system.
 These items should be largely, if not totally, invisible from within Darq itself.
+    * `/darq/sys/init`
+      * The system bootstrap program.
   * `/darq/local`
     * Installed location of any required Unix software, not provided by the host OS.
+  * `/darq/venv`
+    * Python virtual environment
+    * Includes all installed dependencies
+    * Install process will update this using the requirements file from the distribution.
+  *  `/darq/var`
+    * Home for files that are modified at runtime by the installation.
+      This will notably include the SQLite databases used by the various services, kernel configuration, etc.
+    * This directory will *not* be overwritten during an upgrade, but instead, will be processed to update all storage as required by the new version.
 * Some items will be installed into the Linux environment:
   * systemd unit files
   * `/etc` configuration files (as altered by Darq)